Project PEOLC16

 Families and friends play a crucial role supporting people they care for as their unpaid carers.
 However, they are not always well prepared for this, and it can damage their own health and wellbeing.
 This can impact their ability to keep ‘caring’.
 Carers often lack time to look after themselves, putting their own needs last.
 These needs tend to be hidden until crises.
 Carers need support to (1) look after their own health and wellbeing and (2) boost their skills and confidence to care.
 Healthcare policy says this should happen, but healthcare professionals can find this difficult alongside supporting the patient.

-The Carer Support Nurse is now in post.
-This study explores the role’s value and impact by analysing data on (1) what the nurse does, and (2) the views of carers, patients, health and social care professionals, voluntary organisations, and the nurse themself.
-This will involve collecting data from (1) the nurse (through a weekly diary and monthly interviews), (2) carers who have had contact with the nurse (through a survey and interviews), (3) patients these carers support (through interviews), and (4) health and social care professionals and voluntary organisations (through interviews and focus groups).
-It will also develop recommendations for whether, and how, the role could be introduced more widely, and the design of a future multi-site study.
+The Carer Support Nurse role was piloted for 12 months.
+Alongside this a study was conducted to explore the role’s value and impact by analysing data on (1) what the nurse did, and (2) the views of carers, patients, health and social care professionals, voluntary organisations, and the nurse herself.
+This involved collecting data from (1) the nurse (through a weekly diary and monthly interviews), (2) carers who had contact with the nurse (through a survey and interviews), (3) patients these carers supported (through interviews), and (4) health and social care professionals and voluntary organisations (through interviews and focus groups).

 Project Aims